 - Except as set forth below, the re-examination of HABC residents will generally occur every two years. - The re-examination of households where 100% of income is from fixed incomes sources will occur every three years.
 Fixed income refers to social security income, supplemental security income and/or pension income. - Regular re-examination of households who elect the flat rent option will occur every three years.
-Households who elect the flat rent option will be required to certify their household composition annually. - Regular re-examination of households who report zero or minimal income and households at privately owned/managed properties will occur annually.
-Minimal income is defined as less than \$2,400 in annual gross household income. - HABC will conduct annual reexaminations for any family where the following exists, regardless of the income reported by other family members: - o Any adult family member reports zero income - o Any adult family member reports minimal income - o Any adult family reports TANF benefits - o Any adult family member reports only child support income - Over-income families, during the 24 consecutive month period where they continue to be over-income, will have regular reexaminations conducted on an annual basis; however, non-public housing over-income families will not be subject to annual reexaminations of family income. - When and if an over-income family's income decreases to the point where they are no longer over-income, HABC will conduct a certification to review the family income and determine the applicable recertification frequency for the family.
+Households who elect the flat rent option will be required to certify their household composition annually in addition to the flat rent update. - Regular re-examination of households who report zero or minimal income and households at privately owned/managed properties will occur annually.
+Minimal income is defined as less than \$2,400 in annual gross household income. - HABC will conduct annual reexaminations for any family where the following exists, regardless of the income reported by other family members: - Any adult family member reports zero income - Any adult family member reports minimal income - Any adult family member reports child support income - Over-income families, during the 24 consecutive month period where they continue to be over-income, will have regular reexaminations conducted on an annual basis; however, non-public housing over-income families will not be subject to annual reexaminations of family income. - When and if an over-income family's income decreases to the point where they are no longer over-income, HABC will conduct a certification to review the family income and determine the applicable reexamination frequency for the family.